realadammatthew/humbleberger/src/copy/what-is-sin.md

 ## What Happens When We Trust in the Messiah?

-When we trust in Jesus, a few incredible things happen:
+When we trust in Yeshua, a few incredible things happen:

 1. **We are forgiven.** Our sins—past, present, and future—are washed away.
 2. **We are made alive.** Ephesians 2 says we were “dead in our sins,” but now we are spiritually alive.